* representative output, MacBook Pro M2, default settings

 ▎ The headline number

-Real outputs from H.265 at quality 28.
-Visually indistinguishable from the source, without the storage tax.
+Real video output from H.265 at quality 28.
+Same idea for images — visually indistinguishable from the source, without the storage tax.

 iphone-vacation-4k.mov